The Best Gaming Mouse for Rainbow Six Siege in 2021 – Our Top Picks

 Though the buttons are quite loud, it shouldn’t be a problem if you are wearing a headset.
 Alternatively, you can explore some of our recommendations for the best silent gaming mice.

-In terms of performance, the G203 by Logitech features a gaming-grade optical sensor, which responds to movement with extrreme precision and accuracy.
-The optical sensor itself can be customize up to 8,000 DPI, allowing you plenty of flexibility for achieving the best possible sensitivity.
+In terms of performance, the G203 by Logitech features a gaming-grade optical sensor, which responds to movement with extreme precision and accuracy.
+The optical sensor itself can be customized up to 8,000 DPI, allowing you plenty of flexibility for achieving the best possible sensitivity.